 Learners will reflect upon the role teaching presence with technology and the processes used to develop educational technology-enabled lessons, including

 Two levels of certification are available based on your level of participation and completion of tasks/activities:

 Meet the Instructors

 Dr M. Cleveland-Innes is Professor of Educational Innovation at Athabasca University in Alberta, Canada.
 She has been teaching for 35 years in all areas of education, face-to-face and online.
 Martha has received awards for her work on the student experience in online environments and holds a major research grant through the Canadian Social Sciences and Humanities Research Council.
 In 2011 she received the Craig Cunningham Memorial Award for Teaching Excellence and in 2009 she received the President’s Award for Research and Scholarly Excellence from Athabasca University.
 Her work is well published in academic journals in North America and Europe.

-Dr N. Ostashewski is Assistant Professor of Education Innovation at Athabasca University in Alberta, Canada.
+Dr N. Ostashewski is Associate Professor of Education Innovation at Athabasca University in Alberta, Canada.
 He has been utilizing technology in teaching since 1990, both at the K12 and graduate education level.
 For the past 20 years Dr Ostashewski has been training teachers how to incorporate technology into “worth-it” classroom, blended, and online activities.
 His current research areas include iPads in the classroom, networked teacher professional development, MOOC design and delivery and collaboration technologies in teaching.
 In 2012, he was invited to work in Western Australia at Curtin University assisting professors in implementing technology-enhancements for courses with up to 1500 students.
 His latest book is titled “Optimizing K12 Education through Blended and Online Learning” and he has several open access publications available online.